OuHangKresnik/Ninja/DecisionModel/README.md

 	1. Inputs
 		- Decision Model has inputs which comes from requests
 		- Inputs share the same data types with Java
-		- Output of other models can server as input
 	2. Signals
 		- Based on Inputs, more data is needed for decision making
 		- Generation of signals depends on inputs